-Fig. 3: Graph showing 1.5 years forecasted sample from the total forecasted period of 12 years set up with 10 neurons in the hidden layer, input delay $d_y = 3$ and feedback delay $d_n = 4$.
-Figure 2 shows the total forecasted period of 12 years using three different models and an in-depth graphical representation for a period of one and half years is shown in Figure 3.
+UKF with $Q_k = 1$ and $R_k = 0.001$ is used for filtering the KLCI data which had a +3.8 LLE value, hence showing chaotic characteristics.
+The filtered outputs are fed into the NARX network trained using Bayesian regulation algorithm.
+The NARX network for both experiments in parallel mode was set up with 10 neurons in the hidden layer, input delay $d_y = 3$ and feedback delay $d_n = 4$ .
+Figure 2 shows the total forecasted period of 12 years using three different models and an indepth graphical representation for a period of one and half years is shown in Figure 3.